 Some people love first edition rare books.
 Some people squirrel away gems into safes or keep bottles of fine wine in cellars.
 Whatever your pursuit that gives you pleasure in life, you need to do it with passion.
 In the sphere of the creatively inclined, therein exists the ART LOVER.

 One of these true blue art lovers is Steve Shane, He has been looking, loving and living with art.
 The love affair began in high school during a Humanities class when the teacher picked out Salvador Dali as the artist for him to do a class presentation on.
 Delving hours in the library to learn about the surrealist and other fascinating facets about art that it carried on to make him start acquiring contemporary art in the seventies, With his schedule inundated with gallery shows, studio visits, art fairs, museums and events – it was a rare privilege to be invited by Steve to sit in as he gives a talk about his passion for art.
+He was awarded an art award with a custom base and has since kept it forever.
 On that particular Monday night, MFA students from Pratt were there to take a master class and gleam nuggets of knowledge from the mind of an art lover.

 Steve’s criteria on what resonates best for him are works with a “sense of place”, “art about art”, “sense of humor”, and the dynamics of “seduction and repulsion”.
 Throughout the night, Steve singled out works of art and gave the back story on why it attracted him and earned its place on his wall.
 Students were encouraged to ask questions and perhaps learn from the passionate pursuit of Steve.
 He considers himself more of an art historian and every piece of art made its own imprint on his personal history.